aiyan.io

 Here, the agent sees all the context it needs.
 It can inspect sources, browse metadata, reason freely.
 But it can’t invoke data flow generation without supplying concrete artifact IDs that only exist if it actually did the prerequisite work.

 You can’t unlock the door without the key, and you can’t get the key without finding it first.
+The agent’s creativity is fully unconstrained: it can explore, retry, combine sources however it wants.
+But the dependency chain remains.

 This architecture unlocked capabilities that were previously impossible.
 Because the agent hoards all context, it can answer “Explain to me what my data looks like” by inspecting sources directly and summarizing.
 It can respond to “What are the highest-value data flows I could build?” by synthesizing ideas from everything it’s discovered.